Visually Tracking Your Goals to Stay Aligned in 2026

 • Achieve important business outcomes.

-• Make commitments to what you'll achieve
+• Make commitments to what you'll achieve.

 • Address expected challenges